Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.16
+- Map data updated:
+	- Terokkar Forest completed, and parts of Shadowmoon Valley in Outlands mapped by Emilylorange.
+	- A lot of fixes for most bugs/issues reported during the last 2 month
+	- A lot of broken routes fixed all over the world
+	- Added layer information to several locations all over the world
+- Fixed a bug with sounds in the bag > sort menus
+- Internal changes to prepare for the upcoming game patch 3.4.3 ToC on June, 20th

 ## Changes in Sku r34.15
 (May 23rd 2023)
 - Fixed a bug with the Mob > Options > Sound if target is in combat setting.
 Setting will now be saved as intended.